Household Safety: Preventing Burns, Shocks, and Fires

 Article Translations: (Spanish)

-- Make sure you have a smoke alarm on every level of your home and in each bedroom.
-Test smoke alarms monthly and remember to change the batteries twice a year.
+- Prevent house fires by making sure you have a smoke alarm on every level of your home and in each bedroom.
+Check these monthly and change the batteries twice a year.
+If you don't have smoke alarms, ask your local fire company how to get them.

 - Replace smoke alarms that are 10 years or older.

-- Install a fire extinguisher in the kitchen and know how to use it.
+- Put a fire extinguisher in the kitchen and learn how to use it.

 - Choose sleepwear that's labeled flame-retardant (either polyester or treated cotton).
-Cotton sweatshirts or pants that aren't labeled as sleepwear generally aren't flame-retardant.
+Cotton sweatshirts or pants that aren't labeled as sleepwear often aren't flame-retardant.
+If you use cotton sleepwear, make sure that it fits your child snugly.

 - Make sure any nightlights aren't touching fabric like bedspreads or curtains.

-- Keep electric space heaters at least 3 feet (91 centimeters) from beds, curtains, or anything flammable.
+- Keep electric space heaters at least 3 feet (91 centimeters) away from kids and away from beds, curtains, or anything flammable.

 - If you use a humidifier or vaporizer, use a cool-mist model rather than a hot-steam one.

 - Set the thermostat on your hot water heater to 120°F (49°C), or use the "low-medium setting" — a child can be scalded in 5 seconds in water at 140°F (60°C).
-If you're unable to control the water temperature (if you live in an apartment, for example), install an anti-scald device, which is relatively inexpensive and easily installed by you or a plumber.
+If you can't control the water temperature (if you live in an apartment, for example), install an anti-scald device, ask about an anti-scald device, which isn't expensive and can be easily installed by you or a plumber.

-- Always test bath water with your elbow before putting your child in it.
+- Always test bath water with your elbow or the inside of your wrist before putting your child in it.

 - Always turn the cold water on first and turn it off last when running water in the bathtub or sink.